Abhinav4021/Abhinav46186602/README.md

 - 👋 Hi, I’m @Abhinav
 - 👀 I’m Passionate about technology, and want to use it to design scalable solutions
-- 🌱 I’m currently learning Dot Net Framework and Azure cloud...
+- 🌱 I’m currently learning Dot Net Framework java and Azure cloud...
 - 📫 Reach me at abhinavkr356@gmail.com
 <!---
 Abhinav46186602/Abhinav46186602 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.